Election-Tech-Initiative/electionguard-python/README.md

 ### Reporting Issues

 Please report any bugs, feature requests, or enhancements using the [Github Issue Tracker](https://github.com/microsoft/electionguard-python/issues).
 Please do not report any secirity vulnerabilities using the Issue Tracker.
 Instead, please report them to the Microsoft Security Response Center (MSRC) at [https://msrc.microsoft.com/create-report](https://msrc.microsoft.com/create-report).
 See the [Security Documentation](SECURITY.md) for more information.

+### Have Questions?

+Electionguard would love for you to ask questions out in the open using Github Issues.
+If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.

 ## License